tradle/tradleconf/README.md

 `tradleconf disable-kyc-services`

+For developers: adding a new service option can be tracked in git history for changes made at 2020-04-05 for idrnd-liveface

 ### Deploy

 You can deploy your configuration to your local Tradle development environment running on your machine, or to your Tradle MyCloud running in AWS.